gaurav-11018/Ethernaut/Privacy/README.md

 Remember that metamask is just a commodity.
 Use another tool if it is presenting problems.
 Advanced gameplay could involve using remix, or your own web3 provider.

-# still working on the solution
+# still working on the solution.